-If you have found this book to be useful, please consider donating a small amount on my PayPal account (my account is info@lucapiovesan.it) or by buying one of my albums (contact me for more details).
+If you have found this book to be useful, please consider donating a small amount on my PayPal account (my account is info@lucapiovesan.it) or by buying one of my albums (check my website for more details).

 This work is the result of hundreds of hours thinking, writing and recording, along with decades of experience.